OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ---

-To learn more about where add-ins do and do not activate in general, refer to the [Mailbox items available to add-ins](outlook-add-ins-overview.md#mailbox-items-available-to-add-ins) section of the Outlook add-ins overview page.
+To learn more about where add-ins do and don't activate in general, refer to the [Mailbox items available to add-ins](outlook-add-ins-overview.md#mailbox-items-available-to-add-ins) section of the Outlook add-ins overview page.

 ## Supported permissions